-The Library's website has instructions about posting materials on the eLearn site, these instructions also apply to printing them for distribution to students:

-Books or print journals: You may scan the material and post it as long as it meets the requirements for fair use.
+The Library's website has instructions about posting materials on the Canvas site.
+These instructions also apply to printing them for distribution to students.
+You may scan and post to Canvas or print material from books and print journals as long as it meets the requirements for fair use.
 For each item: